livarb/vefa-portal/content/peppol/announcement/2018-01-09-problems-with-elma.md

 +++

-We are expiriencing problems related to registration of new participants in ELMA since Monday morning.
+We expirienced problems related to registration of new participants in ELMA since Monday morning.

-Difi is working on finding a solution to this problem.
+The problem was solved today at 10:54 CET.

 All other services related to ELMA is working as expected.